John-Katis/SQL-injection-demo/README.md

 Clean the docker Environment (after making changes):

 * `make clean`
-* or through Docker commands `rm` for created containers and `rmi` for created images
+* or through Docker commands `rm` for created containers and `rmi` for created images. ***Images are associated to containers.
+You must first remove the container before removing the image***:
+    * Write `docker ps -a`: this gives you all containers that have been build - their ID is needed to clean them
+    * Write `docker images -a` to see all docker images you have created - again their ID is important
+    * To delete the containers use `docker rm` followed by the ID each container:

+        e.g.:

+        All together:

+        `docker rm 48c064730b81 c6d80ff5be44 62b9c56cd422`

+        or one by one:

+        `docker rm 48c064730b81`

+        `docker rm c6d80ff5be44`

+        `docker rm 62b9c56cd422`

+    * Same procedure applies for the images, but with `docker rmi` command:

+        e.g.:

+        All together:

+        `docker rmi 99e09be04fc1 cb3b004c0880 34245ab68ca0`

+        or one by one:

+        `docker rmi 99e09be04fc1`

+        `docker rmi cb3b004c0880`

+        `docker rmi 34245ab68ca0`

 # Example Payloads